Tyrn/wei/the-insider-en.typ

      "The  company that  received  a  concession for  the Assalah  spaceport construction.
-Since  the  sovereign  owns  65%  of  the company's  capital, accordingly to your laws he appointed the company director - Mr. Shavash."
+Since  the  sovereign  owns  65%  of  the company's  capital, accordingly to your laws he appointed the company director---Mr. Shavash."

      Kissur, having some  vague recollection  that Shavash owned twelve more companies like  that  including the Galaxy's second  biggest  (and rated one